schelterlabs/deml-lab/assignment1/instructions.md

 You will work on a pandas dataframe, and your goal is to learn a model to impute missing values for the `target_column` given the values from the other columns of the dataframe.
 The choice of features and model is up to you.

 The model will be learned in the `fit` method of the class.
 For the sake of simplicity, you can assume that the dataframe only contains text columns.
 In the `transform` method of the class, your learned imputer should fill in missing values for the `target_column`.

+As an example, we will impute the category of a product given its `review` and `title` with data taken from [products.csv](products.csv).
 You can run the tests for your imputer via ```python task2.py```, you should try to achieve an accuracy greater than 0.75.